 A purchaser of airplanes who is licensed as a Dealer of airplanes, who uses such property solely for demonstration or display and for which no charge is made while holding it for sale in the regular course of business, is not subject to the excise tax.

-2. Aircraft owned by federal or state government or agencies or institutions thereof.
+2. Any aircraft owned by or in possession of the federal or state government or any of thepolitical subdivisions, departments, agencies, or institutions thereof.

 Penalties: Failure to pay the excise tax is a criminal offense and is punishable by up to thirty days’ imprisonment, a fine of $1,000, or both.
 Additionally, the Aeronautics Commission can impose significant civil monetary penalties, enlist the help of law enforcement officers to enforce aeronautics laws, and subpoena delinquent aircraft owners to appear before the Commission during a public meeting to explain the failure to pay the required fees.

 Please contact the North Dakota Aeronautics Commission for additional questions regarding the excise tax.